|What's New||Knitting Patterns and Kits||Yarn||Knitting Needles||Machine Knit Socks||Custom Carding and Spinning||Home|

 Our spinning equipment is capable of spinning a wide variety of weights, twists and plies of yarns to suit both hand knitters and weavers.

 Spinning into yarn is most economical if done in lots of 40 pounds of clean (washed) wool.
-We can do batches as small as 20 pounds of clean wool, but we have a minimum charge for the set up of the machinery for each batch.
+We can do batches as small as 20 pounds of clean fiber, but we have a minimum charge for the set up of the machinery for each batch.
 If grease wool is sent, we recommend sending 80 pounds because the wool can lose as much as 50% of it’s weight during washing.
+If you prefer to wash it yourself, there is information on that here.

 We cannot spin wool shorter than 2.5" or longer than 5 inches stretched out.
 We can card wool up to 6 inches long for roving.
 If you are in doubt about the length, please measure.
 Also, we cannot spin slippery wools without adding crimpy wool to hold it together.
 Slippery wools include Romney, Lincoln, Border Leicester, Cotswold, Coopworth and other luster wools.
 We can't card exotic fibers like silk, llama, alpaca or cotton unless they're part of mostly wool blends.